lionelmace/ibmcloud-labs/labs/Lab Watson Conversation - Build a natural chatbot/README.md

 1. In the applications section of the ```manifest.yml``` file, change the **name** value to a unique name for your version of the demo app.

-1. In the services section, specify the name of the Conversation service instance you created for the demo app.
+1. In the **services** section, specify the name of the Conversation service instance you created for the demo app.
 If you do not remember the service name, use the ```bx service list``` command to list all services you have created.
+Finally, in the **env** section, add the last line starting with **WORKSPACE_ID** and copy the value of the WORKSPACE ID.

     The following example shows a modified manifest.yml file:
     ```yml